Cable Safe Zones: Wiring Regulations Explained

 Cables should run vertically in the following zones:

-- ✓Directly above or below an accessory (socket outlet, switch, etc.) — the vertical zone extends from the accessory to the ceiling or floor
+- ✓Directly above or below an accessory (socket outlet, switch, etc.) — the vertical zone extends from the accessory through the wall height

 Horizontal Safe Zones